alex-lt-kong/cuda-motion/README.md

   * Install Nvidia GPU driver and make sure everything works with `nvidia-smi`.
   * Install `FFmpeg` 4.4 with Nvidia Cuda support following Nvidia's official guide: https://docs.nvidia.com/video-technologies/video-codec-sdk/ffmpeg-with-nvidia-gpu/.
 Note that as of February 2022, `FFmpeg` 4.5 does not seem to work since it appears to be incompatible with `OpenCV`.

+* There are tons of parameters to tweak while using FFmpeg with Nvidia GPUs, [this doc](https://docs.nvidia.com/video-technologies/video-codec-sdk/ffmpeg-with-nvidia-gpu/) is a good starting point.

+* Directly encoding incoming frames from cameras to two destination video files causes performace to drop significantly, if two resolutions are needed, one should consider transcoding with scaling after the first and larger video is successfully encoded.

 ### Misc